Common Mistakes Buyers Make

 When you come into the home buying process with a preapproval letter, the process of buying a home goes much smoother.

 9.)
 Not working with a local lender.

-While we’re discussing your loan, may we suggest you use a lender local to Charlevoix or your area.
-Local lenders are a part of the community, and know the associations, neighborhoods, and developments and has a vested interest in the community.
-He or she is also likely to have relationships with your agent, local appraisers, inspectors, and title companies – all contributing to a smooth transaction.
+On the discussion of loans, we always suggest you use a lender local to Charlevoix or your area.
+Local lenders are a part of the community, and know the associations, neighborhoods, and developments, and have a vested interest in the community.
+He or she is also likely to have relationships with your agent, local appraisers, inspectors, and title companies—all ensuring a smooth transaction.

 8.)
 Buying more house than you can afford.

 Still discussing loans, your lender may happily inform you that she will give you a loan that is larger than you anticipated.
-But don’t borrow more than you need.
-Spend what you can afford, taking into consideration monthly expenses, possible repairs and your own future.
+But many buyers get excited and borrow more than they need.
+Spend only what you can afford, while carefully considering monthly expenses, potential home repairs, and your own future.
 Don’t get in over your head.

 Common expenses that you may want to consider in addition to your mortgage include:

 - Budget for repairs

 - Property taxes